garrandall/popular-music-data/tracks/one-summer-night-the-danleers.md

 You kissed me oh, so tenderly
 And I knew this was love
 And I as held you, oh so close
-I knew no one could ever take your place, ohh
+I knew no one could ever take your place, oh

 One summer night, we fell in love